Updated: October 25, 2020

 It helps to pick a day & time to start.
 Otherwise, it does not get done if left to chance.
 Start with 5 minutes, 10 – 15 minutes or an area like a drawer – whatever works for you.
 JUST START !

 This will help you get to your end goal.
-Get pictures from the website or a magazine to motivate yourself and stick them up somewhere so you can see it daily.
+Get pictures from a blog, Pinterest or a magazine to help you visualize what you want the room to look like when you’re done.
+This will not only help you get to your end goal, it will also help you decide what should stay and what should go!
+Motivate yourself and stick up your favorite inspirational piece so you can see it daily.

 4. Group like things together.

-This way you can find out if you have 8 serving platters, 5 of which you never use because you forgot you had them or 10 pairs of black pants when you only wear 3.
+Group all your like items together.
+This way you can find out if you have 8 serving platters, 5 of which you never use because you forgot you had them or 10 pairs of black shoes when you only wear 3.
+It gives you a chance to really look objectively at what you have, what you use, or what you can get rid of.

 - Clothes – all your pants, blouses, sweaters etc. – sort them by colour